Chris Liddell: Corporate

 Liddell served as vice chairman and chief financial officer at General Motors, where he managed the company’s $23 billion IPO in November 2010, which, at that time, which was the largest public offering in history.
-“Chris was a major contributor during a pivotal time in the company’s history,” said Daniel Akerson, former GM chairman and CEO.
+“Chris was a major contributor during a pivotal time in the company’s history”, said Daniel Akerson, former GM chairman and CEO.
 In 2010, GM posted a full-year profit that was its first since 2004 and its largest since 1999.

 In 2014, Xero, the cloud-based accounting software developer appointed Liddell as its new chairman.
 Xero's chief executive and founder Rod Drury said Liddell’s contribution had seen the New Zealand-founded company’s annualized committed monthly revenue (ACMR) triple during his tenure, stating “Chris leaves us in a good position with strong global revenue growth.”
 Liddell resigned from the New Zealand-based company to take on a new role in United States president-elect Donald Trump's administration.

 From 2014 to 2016, he worked as the CFO of Endeavor, a privately held company in the media, sports and entertainment industry.

 In 2025, Commonwealth Fusion Systems announced that Liddell would be joining the Board of Directors.

+Liddell is also a senior adviser at KKR & Co..

+In 2026, Anthropic announced that Liddell would be joining the Board of Directors alongside Dario Amodei, Daniela Amodei, Yasmin Razavi, Jay Kreps, and Reed Hastings.
+Announcing the appointment, Anthropic Co-founder and President Daniela Amodei said “Chris has spent his career at the intersection of technology, public service, and governance—and has a track record of helping organizations get those things right when the stakes are highest,” As AI’s impact on society grows, that kind of judgement and experience is exactly what we seek on our board."
+The appointment was widely reported, coming a day after Anthropic announced a US$30 billion funding round at a US$380 billion valuation.